KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 mesh.

 #### attributes
-The decompressed mesh needs to be write to the memory for uploading to the GPU, including indices and attributes data. `attributes` is used to define the order of the attributes.
+The decompressed mesh needs to be writen to the memory for uploading to the GPU, including indices and attributes data. `attributes` is used to define the order of the attributes.
 For example, if we have the above `attributes`, then we need to write the attributes to a vertex buffer like